Iterative Cut-Based PWA Approximation of Multi-Dimensional Nonlinear Systems: Introduction

-In this paper, we present a novel approach for PWA approximation of multi-dimensional nonlinear systems using cut-based partitioning of the domain via a hinging hyperplane formalism.
+In this paper, we present a novel approach for PWA approximation of multi-dimensional nonlinear systems using cut-based partitioning of the domain via a hinging hyperplane formalism that allows for iterative increase of the PWA complexity level.
 The complexity level of the PWA form can be iteratively increased if the intended level of complexity is either unknown or not restricted.
 In our earlier work~\cite{IFAC2023}, we have tackled the PWA approximation of multi-dimensional nonlinear systems with no prior knowledge.
 In this paper, we generalize the cutting definitions and the formulation of the optimization problem, enhancing the flexibility of the partitioning strategy.
 These extensions enable evaluating cuts that were not possible with our prior approach, and allow for a tractable implementation of continuity constraints in the approximation problem.
 In summary, our novel PWA approximation approach improves upon the state-of-the-art methods by (1) flexible definition of subregions using a generalized hinging hyperplane formalism to allow for finding PWA approximations with fewer number of subregions for a given approximation error tolerance, and (2) tractable bi-level formulation of the optimization problem to facilitate modifications based on applications e.g.\ imposing the continuity constraint on the PWA approximation.
 The efficacy of these extensions will be shown via illustrative examples.
 Further, we compare our method to the approach in~\cite{Jin2021} where a recursive solution of the PWA approximation problem helps reducing the complexity and we show that our optimization formulation and cut-based partitioning allows for convergence to the same accuracy level with fewer number of subregions.
+A modular version of our code is accessible through our GitHub repository\footnote{\texttt{\blue{https://github.com/leilagharavi/ cut-based-pwa-approximation}}}.

 The structure of the paper is as follows: Section~\ref{sec:prob} covers the main definitions and the formulation of the approximation problem.
 The novel cut-based partitioning strategy is explained in Section~\ref{sec:part} using examples for clarity, and Section~\ref{sec:pwa} presents the resulting optimization problem and the solution procedure.
 Case studies and comparisons are described in Section~\ref{sec:case}, while Section~\ref{sec:conc} concludes this paper.